Law, Government, Business & Science

 The Israel Institute for Biological Research's own institutional page shows that he served as director general from 2013 to 2021.
 The institute describes itself as a governmental research center with a long history of work on defense against chemical and biological threats.
 That wording matters.
 It reminds the reader that Shapira was operating inside a state research body shaped by national security as well as public health.

 The answer, in practical vaccine-market terms, turned out to be no. But the attempt still reveals something important about Israeli scientific self-understanding.
-Shapira's role belonged to a country that often sees medical innovation and strategic autonomy as linked.
+Shapira's role belonged to a country that often sees medical development and strategic autonomy as linked.

 Alexander Gintsburg stood in the Russian state-science tradition